pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 <!-- end -->

+> Time you enjoy wasting is not wasted time.
+> <br/>-- <cite><a href="https://quoteinvestigator.com/2010/06/11/time-you-enjoy/">Marthe Troly-Curtin</a></cite>

+> Creativity is seeing what others see and thinking what no one else ever thought.
+> <br/>-- <cite>Albert Einstein</cite>

+> You appear, have a chance to blaze in the sky, then you disappear.
+> <br/>-- <cite>Steve Jobs</cite>

+> A musician must make music, an artist must paint, a poet must write - in short, what people can be they must be.
+> <br/>-- <cite><a href="http://psikoloji.fisek.com.tr/maslow/self.htm">Abraham Maslow</a></cite>

+> The purpose of life is to discover your gift.
+The work of life is to develop it.
+The meaning of life is to give your gift away.
+> <br/>-- <cite>David Viscott</cite>

+> Entertainment is terrified of losing you, and is willing to change itself to be more to your taste.
+Art doesn’t give a fuck whether it loses you — if you’re lost, that’s your problem.
+> <br/>-- <cite>Martin Blank</cite>

+> All true artists, whether they know it or not, create from a place of no-mind, from inner stillness.
+> <br/>-- <cite>Ernst Ludwig Kirchner</cite>

+> Making art is not selfish; it’s for the rest of us.
+If you don’t do your thing, you are cheating us.
+> <br/>-- <cite><a href="https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/">Kevin Kelly</a></cite>

+> Would I still be interested in learning this thing if I couldn’t ever tell anybody
+> about it?
+That’s how I know it’s real.
+That’s how I know it’s something I actually
+> want to know.
+> <br/>-- <cite>Naval Ravikant</cite>

+> One of the ways that I believe people express their appreciation to the rest of humanity is to make something wonderful and put it out there.
+> <br/>-- <cite>Steve Jobs</cite>

+> Art is just creativity.
+It’s just anything that’s done for its own sake.
+> <br/>-- <cite>Naval Ravikant</cite>

+> Don’t sweat the small stuff... and it’s all small stuff.
+> <br/>-- <cite>Richard Carlson</cite>

 > If you want to make an apple pie from scratch, you must first create the universe.
 > <br/>-- <cite>Carl Sagan</cite>